kunai-project/kunai-build-docker/README.md

 This repository contains a way to build kunai on any Linux distribution

-# Prepare the docker container
+# Prepare the docker image

 ⚠️ The preparation step needs to be run only once to create the docker container we will use